 11. Ability to follow instructions given by the Home Administrator.

-12. Employees should be in uniforms.
+12. Employees should be in uniforms provided by the Contractor.

-13. Employees should be trained properly protect the MSVA employees, guests and the public.
+13. Employees should be trained to properly protect the MSVA employees, guests and the public.

 14. Assist MSVA staff in preventing and responding to elopement.

-15. Each Home will have one (1) guard on site one (1) at the front lobby (will make several rounds checking all exit doors and parking lot) and the other at guard shack from 7:00 a.m. – 7:00 p.m.
+15. Be able to provide each Home with one (1) guard on site, one (1) at the front lobby (will make several rounds checking all exit doors and parking lot) and the other at guard shack from 7:00 a.m. – 7:00 p.m.
 Then one (1) guard working the night shift (11:00 p.m – 7:00 a.m.) in the guard shack and one (1) in the Lobby.
 Guards should rotate their positions every other hour.

 2.3 Add in option

+2.3.1 Option 1

-Please provide an option of cost for two (2) guars on site with one (1) at the front lobby and one (1) making rounds.
+Please provide an option of cost for two (2) guards on site with one (1) at the front lobby and one (1) making rounds for each Home.
 This is in addition to the guard sitting at the guard shack.

+2.3.2 Option 2

+Please provide an option of cost of an armed guard.

 2.4 Term

-The term of the contract shall be for a period of one (1) year, starting February 1, 2021 through January 31, 2021.
-The contract may be renewed by the MSVA for a period of one (1) successive one-year period(s) under the same prices, terms, and conditions as in the original contract.
+The term of the contract shall be for a period of one (1) year, starting February 1, 2023 through January 31, 2025.
+The contract may be renewed by the MSVA for a period of one (1) successive one-year period under the same prices, terms, and conditions as in the original contract.
 The total number of renewal years permitted shall not exceed one (1).

 SECTION 3